pdjr-build/swipe-handler/README.md

 Library implementing __SwipeHandler__, a class supporting a simple, configurable, swipe gesture handler.

-__SwipeHandler__ manages an arbitrary collection of document elements called _panels_ waiting for a swipe gesture on one or more associated _zones_ that satisfies some defined _sensitivity_ threshold.
+__SwipeHandler__ attaches to an arbitrary collection of document elements called _panels_ waiting for a swipe gesture on one or more associated _zones_ that satisfies some defined _sensitivity_ threshold.